 Box 4.
 Shows backup withholding.
-A payer must backup withholding.
+A payer must backup withhold on certain payments if you did not give your TIN to the payer.
+See Form W-9, Request for Taxpayer Identification Number and Certification, for information on backup withholding.
 Include this amount on your income tax return as tax withheld.